aspose-cells-cloud/Aspose.Cells-Products/cells/en/net/conversion/jpg-to-sql/_index.md

 ---
 title: JPG to SQL Convert API for C#
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for C# to convert JPG format file to SQL format file.
 url: /net/conversion/jpg-to-sql/
 ---